The Reports

 Its plastic construction contributes to both its light weight and ease of manufacturing, while its reusability with minimal cleaning lowers ongoing use costs and makes it practical for repeated application in clinical or field environments.
 The device is free of electronics or moving parts, making it robust, simple to use, and less vulnerable to failure modes associated with powered components.

-Because it is classified under FDA product code GAX, it falls into Class I medical devices — considered low risk and generally exempt from design controls and premarket notification (510(k)) submissions.
+Because it is classified under FDA product code GAX, it falls into Class I medical devices, which are considered low risk and generally exempt from design controls and premarket notification (510(k)) submissions.
 This classification can significantly streamline the regulatory pathway, though manufacturers must still comply with general controls and good manufacturing practices.

 Note: This report incorporates certain assumptions based on our understanding of typical product development pathways and the stages at which our clients commonly engage with us.
 Where specific project details were unavailable, we’ve provided informed projections to support strategic planning.